-The fatigue check location is defined over the cross-section by entering fatigue location as Distance from top of Top Flange, Distance from center of Top Flange, Distance from bottom of Bottom Flange, and Distance from center of Bottom Flange.
+The fatigue check location is defined over the cross-section by entering fatigue location as Distance from top of Top Flange, Distance from bottom of Bottom Flange, and Distance from center of Bottom Flange.
 The inputs "Distance from top/bottom of Top/Bottom Flange" describe a critical longitudinal fatigue check location on the flange that is required for the determination of fatigue stress range due to major-axis bending.
 The inputs "Distance from center of Top/Bottom Flange" describe a critical transverse fatigue check location on the flange that is required for the determination of the additional fatigue stress range due to flange lateral bending for discretely braced flanges.